Alps 2 Ocean Cycle Trail

 For over 300 km and dropping in altitude 780m, visitors can experience some of the most beautiful scenery New Zealand has to offer.

-Suitable for all ages, the trail is mostly of an easy grade, and offers a pleasing mix of on and off-road trails which link the Southern Alps to the mighty Pacific Ocean.
+Suitable for those with a reasonable level of fitness and skill level, the trail is easy to moderate and offers a pleasing mix of on and off-road trails which link the Southern Alps to the mighty Pacific Ocean.

 Introduction to the A2O!